 Jones is a sociologist with a particular interest in knowledge-intensive businesses.
 Professional services organisations have a tough leadership challenge: they full of clever people who don’t want to be leaders and don’t want to be led, he explains.
 But when they are well led, they are much more effective.

+Why does leadership matter?
+Leadership matters because it affects performance.
 What does it take to be a leader?
 As 20th century history shows us, effective leaders are not always nice!

-• Are you/is your organisation good at generating a pipeline of leaders?
+To be an effective leader, start by asking: • Why should anyone be led by you? • Are you/is your organisation good at generating a pipeline of leaders?

 Leading is not the same as managing, especially in hierarchical, partnership organisations.
 Leadership is a profoundly non-hierarchical concept, which is why great organisations build leadership in different ways.

 Not everyone can be a leader.
 If you don’t want to be a leader, you don’t have a chance, asserts Jones, adding that every effective leader who is described as a ‘natural leader’ wants to lead and puts in the effort to do it well.
 Why?
 Because effective leadership excites people to exceptional performance.
 And exceptional performance underpins competitive advantage.